 I just hate to bash DreamHost here because they’re a solid company and web host, but in my experience their custom backend panel sucks totally.
 We don’t use cPanel (which is very user-friendly) and instead have this horrible, complex, home-brew backend panel which is incredibly confusing (at least to me).
 I absolutely hate it and fear anytime I need to go to a DreamHost account to move a website or make some changes because it’s really confusing and difficult to use.
 I don’t feel like their wiki / support docs are very detailed on top of that, so basically you’re left to explore their custom panel with terrible diagram.
 I can’t count the number of occasions I’ve had to hop on a DreamHost chat just to find out how to do something easy on your custom desk, so I guess I’m a power user when it comes to web servers and web hosting.

 HostGator, on the other side, utilizes cPanel, the industry standard, and their documentation of assistance is great.
 Knowing what you need is simple and convenient to use.
 A service like Bluehost is a little bit more more “noob-friendly,” but HostGator is very user-friendly if you have any hosting background at all.
 It’s really the first business I have ordered from professional web hosting.
+Bluehost also make your account suspended if your hosting as malware in it, bluehost malware removal as to be done asap to un suspend it.

 The UI / UX / User-Friendliness winner: HostGator, and it’s not closer.